Blogs

 10000K- Clear sky

-The color temperature chart is mirrored onto the LED Lighting color temperature ranges below, to give relevance between the temperature and the expected effect.
+The colour temperature chart is mirrored onto the LED Lighting colour temperature ranges below, to give relevance between the temperature and the expected effect.

 The degree values are included on the lighting package to assist customers in their selection.